Electric Transformers

 IP = Phase Current

-In this configuration, the line-to-line voltages on both the primary and secondary sides are equal to the phase voltage.
-The main advantage of this type is that even under unbalanced loads, the three-phase voltages remain equal.
-Also, since both sides have the same type of windings, there is no phase shift between them.
+In the delta-delta configuration, the line-to-line voltages on both the primary and secondary sides are equal to the phase voltage.
+One of the main advantages of this setup is that it maintains equal three-phase voltages even under unbalanced loads.
+Additionally, since both the primary and secondary sides use the same type of windings, there is no phase shift between them.

-The disadvantages of delta-delta connections are the absence of a neutral connection on both sides and the more expensive coils required.
-Delta connected transformers must be wound to the full line voltage.
-This makes this type useful for low voltage applications.
+The disadvantages of delta-delta connections include the lack of a neutral point on both the primary and secondary sides and the higher cost of the required coils.
+Transformers with delta connections need to be wound to handle the full line voltage, which makes this configuration more suitable for low voltage applications.

 This is also known as a T-T connection.
 This is accomplished by having two transformers, with one transformer having center taps, on both the primary and secondary winding.
 The main transformer has the center taps while the other transformer has a 0.87 tap known as the teaser transformer.
 The full rating of the transformer is not being utilized since the teaser transformer only operates at 87% of its rated voltage.
 The winding is represented by the figure below.
 This type of connection is done to link a three-phase system with a two-phase system.
 A common application of this conversion is a power supply on a two-phase system electric furnace.